complexico/bali-orti-corpus-file-info/README.md

 It is important to note that the [current Orti Bali](https://balitv.tv/category/news/orti-bali/) webpage does not host the complete archive of the newspaper articles that are part of this corpus.
-The old Orti Bali webpage only hosted articles published between the stated periods above (i.e., between 2006 and 2013) and stopped working in 2014.
+The old Orti Bali webpage (I worked with) only hosted articles published between the stated periods above (i.e., between 2006 and 2013) and stopped working in 2014.

 For copyright reasons, I cannot share the actual text files of the corpus, and I only use this corpus for my personal research.
 However, I provide the file information (i.e., text title, file size, modification time, etc.) in the `baliorti_file_info.tsv` file.
+The word counts of each text file are also provided in the `baliorti_wcount.tsv` file.